 Credits, 1 sem. hr.
-This course will examine patterns of health beliefs and values as these are determined by religion, culture, society, and history.
+Corequisite/Prerequisite NUR 324 and Admission to nursing program This course will examine patterns of health beliefs and values as these are determined by religion, culture, society, and history.
 A careful review of how views of health can influence health care, the health care delivery system, and specific elements of health throughout the life span will be undertaken.